 A podcast for parents featuring tips from fellow parents and the latest insights from childhood experts.
-Addresses pregnant women and parents of kids 0-5 and hosted by mom and early childhood development expert, Jessica Stewart-Gonzalez.
-You got this, mom!
+Addresses expecting parents and families of kids 0-5 and hosted by mom and early childhood development expert, Jessica Stewart-Gonzalez.
+You got this!

 Subscribe today wherever you listen to podcasts

 We cover topics that new and seasoned parents face to help you make intentional decisions in your journey as a parent.